Italophilia: Age of Enlightenment and the Romantic Movement

 Giordano Bruno had a great influence on 17th-century scientific and philosophical thought and, ever since, his ideals have been absorbed by many philosophers.
 Bruno's freedom of thought inspired European liberal movements of the 19th century.
 The significance of Bruno's work lies in his cosmological theories, which anticipated some fundamental aspects of the modern concept of the universe; his ethical ideas, in contrast with religious ascetical ethics, which appealed to modern humanistic activism; and his ideals of religious and philosophical tolerance.

 Giambattista Vico was a political philosopher, rhetorician, historian, and jurist, who is recognized as one of the great Enlightenment thinkers.
 He criticized the expansion and development of modern rationalism and was an apologist of classical antiquity.
-His major work, Scienza Nuova, published in 1725, has been highly influential in the philosophy of history, into the 20th-century.
+His major work, Scienza Nuova, published in 1725, has been highly influential in the philosophy of history, into the 20th century.

 Opera originated in Italy at the end of the 16th century (with the opera Dafne, which was composed by Jacopo Peri, and produced in Florence in 1598), and soon spread to the rest of Europe.
 Italian opera was adapted by French, German and Russian composers, who developed their own national schools of opera.

 Italian instrumental music was studied and emulated all over Europe.
 The sonata, concerto, sinfonia, oratorio and other musical forms all originated in Italy.
 Italian terminology defining the tempo and mood of a musical passage was universally adopted in Western music.
 The music of Italian composers, such as Corelli, Scarlatti, and Vivaldi, was studied or transcribed by many other composers of the day, most notably Bach.
 In addition, many composers, such as Handel, Gluck and Mozart studied or worked in Italy, and subsequently became famous for their instrumental music and operas.

 The fortepiano, the fore-runner of the modern piano, was invented by Bartolomeo Cristofori in Florence around 1725, and soon replaced the harpsichord as a solo and ensemble keyboard instrument.

-The family of stringed instruments, consisting of the violin, viola, cello and contrabass evolved in Italy in the mid 16th century.
-Antonio Stradivari, Andrea Guarneri, Nicolo Amati and other master instrument makers crafted stringed instruments that were highly prized, widely imitated, but never equaled.
+The family of stringed instruments, consisting of the violin, viola, cello and contrabass evolved in Italy in the mid-16th century.
+Antonio Stradivari, Andrea Guarneri, Nicolo Amati and other master instrument makers crafted stringed instruments that were highly prized, widely imitated, but never equalled.

-The education of upper-class young man was expected to be completed by a "grand tour" of Italy to be exposed to the visible legacies of its classical culture, as well as to its contemporary culture of music, literature, art and architecture.
+The education of upper-class young men was expected to be completed by a "grand tour" of Italy to be exposed to the visible legacies of its classical culture, as well as to its contemporary culture of music, literature, art and architecture.
 Famous examples included Goethe, Keats, Lord Byron and Shelley.
 Many of the nobility and royalty of the time visited Italy as a part of their education.
 Keats said that the country was a "paradise of exiles".
 John Ruskin was a Victorian Italophile who respected the concepts of morality held in Italy.